 - Speed.
 By adjusting the speed (cycling) it is possible to mimic the faster sucks of a baby’s initial latch—which stimulate the let-down—followed by the deeper rhythmic suck later in the feed which keeps the milk flowing.
 You can also continue to adjust the speed during the feed to create several let-downs; i.e. increase the cycling speed when milk flow slows and adjust it down again when flow increases.
 Some pumps will do this automatically for you and may have a special “let-down” button or “power pumping” feature.

 If you are single pumping (on one breast) switching between breasts several times will mimic switch nursing and stimulate let-downs.
 A little olive oil, coconut oil or lanolin smeared inside the flange and nipple tunnel can make pumping more comfortable if needed.

 Cleaning breast pump parts

-They point out not to use harsh chemicals or abrasive scrubbing which could create small scratches to harbour bacteria or mould and if condensation develops in the tubing it can be “spun like a lasso” to force the water droplets out.
+Authors Wambach and Spencer 27 point out not to use harsh chemicals or abrasive scrubbing which could create small scratches to harbour bacteria or mould.

 Other ways to increase milk supply

 Pumping can be a great partner in the process to increase low milk supply, however not all mothers find pumping works well for them and there are many more ideas to try.
-Our article How to Make More Breast Milk discusses more ways to increase your milk and it is helpful to consult your IBCLC lactation consultant to unpick the reasons for your low milk supply.
+Our article How to Make More Breast Milk discusses more ways to increase your milk supply and it is helpful to consult your breastfeeding specialist to unpick the reasons for low milk supply.
 With good positioning, some latching tips, breast compression, and by offering both breasts (and more!) you may be able to improve your supply with less need to pump.